smilevo/smilevo.github.io/content/event/new event 5/index.md

   postcode:
   country: United States

-summary: Hussein Research Potential Assessment
+summary: Hussein Research Potential Assessment.
-abstract: "Hussein Research Potential Assessment"
+abstract: "Hussein Research Potential Assessment."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.